particle-iot/docs/src/content/reference/datasheets/b-series/b504-datasheet.md

 ### Antenna

-There are two radios on the B504 module.
-A BLE radio (nRF52840) and a cellular radio (Quectel).
-We have provided two u.FL connectors to plug in the cellular and BLE antenna.
-These are required if you wish to use the cellular and BLE.
-If you do not need BLE, you do not need to connect the BLE antenna.
+There are four radios on the B504 module:

+- BLE radio (part of nRF52840 MCU)
+- NFC tag receiver (part of nRF52840 MCU)
+- Cellular radio (Quectel EG91-NAX)
+- GNSS (GPS) receiver (part of Quectel EG91-NAX)

+We have provided three u.FL connectors to plug in the cellular, BLE antenna, and GNSS antennas.
+The NFC antenna connection is provided through the M.2 connector.

+If you are not using BLE, NFC, or GNSS, you can omit those antennas.

 #### Certified cellular antenna